LawTotem/PoE-Enchantress/README.md

 This file provides the string remapping for Enchants, see the OCR remapping feature.

 ### SnapshotScreen
-You'll have to compile the snapper.cpp file yourself into a dll and put that into the same folder as the script to use this but when enabled it will save a timestamped snapshot everytime you use the tool.
+You'll have to compile the snapper.cpp file yourself into a dll and put that into the same folder as the script to use this but when enabled it will save a time stamped snapshot every time you use the tool.
 Used in development to provide reference images.

 ## Other
 ### scale